screenshotbot/screenshotbot-oss/src/fiveam-matchers/README.md

 ```

 For convenience, you don't need to explicitly format the message.
 You
 can return a list of objects that are all appended to each other.
-This
+When
-method is not called.
-When the test fails this is used to render what
+the test fails this is used to render what was actually expected (as
-was actually expected.
+opposed to the what failed).

 Finally, we need to describe why the test failed: